 Is it compulsory to have a gas compliance certificate?

 If you have at least one gas installation linked to a gas network, the answer is “yes, it is”.
 Getting a certificate of compliance means you have satisfied all the requirements and passed all testing of the gas system or appliance, according to the standards and regulations required.
-Such testing is usually done by a gas fitting professional to ensure that there is no defect or fault in your system.
+Such testing must be done by a licensed gas fitting professional to ensure that there is no defect or fault in your system.

 To make sure that you are working with a licensed gas fitting professional, feel free to ask for their license, or better still, check them out at the following links: